Legislation Status Report

 Altering the deadline by which certain required notices in certain retail contracts shall be provided to a purchaser; requiring the seller in a certain retail contract to provide notice of certain changes in mandatory fees and payments and other required disclosures; altering certain fees a council of unit owners or a homeowners association or its agent may charge for providing certain disclosures; and altering the time period within which a purchaser may cancel a certain contract.

-HB 1137 (SB 829)Land Use - Multifamily Developments and Mixed-Use Developments - Authorization (Bring Back Main Street Act)
+HB 1137 (SB 829)LinkResidential-in-Commercial-Zone Laws - Study (Bring Back Main Street Act)

 Allen